gdha/www.it3.be/_posts/2017-01-18-raspberrypi-timecapsule.md

     $ grep -v \# /etc/netatalk/afpd.conf
     - -tcp -noddp -uamlist uams_dhx2.so,uams_dhx2_passwd.so   -nosavepassword

-Also, make sure the following services are enabled and started via 'systemctl':
+Also, make sure the following services are enabled and started via `systemctl`:

     avahi-daemon.service
     avahi-daemon.socket
     netatalk.service

 To make things easier for us we disbled SELinux as we used it as an internal solution.
-Also, make sure the hostname has the extension '.local' as we are avahi to get discovered by the Mac.
+Also, make sure the hostname has the extension *.local* as we are avahi to get discovered by the Mac.

 On the Mac open the Time Machine application and link your RaspberryPi IP address to it to make it work and login with your account.